ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Segmentation.md

 The easiest form of storing memory is base-and-bounds, where each memory block is allocated the same amount in a set.
 However, if a process needs more space then we have, the operating system would crash.
 This means we need to **segment** memory.
-These segments store information on the amount of allocated bytes and
+	These segments store information on the amount of allocated bytes, which helps the hardware know when to tell